garrettlaman/garrettlaman.github.io/content/index.md

 ---
 title: Welcome
+description: A site about tech, cybersecurity, and stinging insects
 ---

 This site contains a collection of writeups on various topics, including but not limited to my homelab, cybersecurity, and beekeeping.